The 2016 Vermicomposting Conference

 - ACT stored in cold storage (refrigerated) had approximately the same bacterial levels at Day 7.
 Bacterial levels then had about a 50% INCREASE by Day 14.
 Bacterial activity crashed to near zero somewhere between Day 14 and 21.
 (Authors note: This fact intrigued me.
 The research shows that you may get actually get higher bacterial biomass by refrigerating your worm tea for about two weeks before using.
 If you attempt this, make sure that you have a microscope.
 You may lose a batch or two of tea until you can find the “sweet spot”) The research supports the idea that you can refrigerate your worm tea for up to two weeks without any loss of bacterial activity.

-- A one percent (1%) dilution of ACT showed the best results as a seed stimulant across the board.
+- One percent (1%) dilution of ACT showed the best results as a seed stimulant across the board.
 Soaking your seeds for 8-24 hours seemed to yield the best results. (tomato seeds were tested)

 Norman also presented some results from an unpublished research study that he has been conducting.

-The study was based on testing ACT in non-circulating hydroponic systems using various nutrient levels.
+The study was based on the testing ACT in non-circulating hydroponic systems using various nutrient levels.

 The research was conducted on non-circulating systems because many growers in remote areas of Hawaii do not have the circulating systems that are the norm in the Continental United States.